victoriabuilds/power-bi-table-transformation-/README.md

 and preparing the model for reporting.

+Overview:
+We are updating the internal reports in Power BI with new data and modifications to the product table.
+The steps below outline the key objectives and tasks.

-Key Objectives
+Key Objectives:

+Connect to New Data Sources

-1.Create queries to connect to the two new .csv files 2.Name your queries Product Category Lookup and Product Subcategory Lookup
+Create queries to connect to the following CSV files:

+Product Category Lookup

+Product Subcategory Lookup

+Query Setup

+Name the queries:

+Product Category Lookup

+Product Subcategory Lookup

-3.Confirm that column headers have been promoted and that all data types are correct
+Promote column headers and confirm that all data types are correctly set.

+Product Table Modifications

+SKU Type Extraction:

-4.Add a new column to extract all characters before the dash ("-") in the Product SKU column, and name it ”SKU Type” 5.Update the SKU Type calculation above to return all characters before second dash, instead of the first 6.Replace zeros (0) in the Product Style column with “NA” 7.Close and load to your data model
+Add a new column in the Product table to extract all characters before the dash (“-”) in the Product SKU column.
+Name this column SKU Type.

+Update the SKU Type calculation to extract all characters before the second dash instead of the first.

+Product Style Cleanup:

+Replace zeros (0) in the Product Style column with "NA".

+Finalize Updates

+Close and load all queries to the Power BI data model.